Prof Aylwyn Walsh

 More recently, I have also engaged with South African performance and its intsersections with social change, which I have developed in projects with collaborators and organisations related to decolonisation, land rights and activist performance.

-In Leeds, I run weekly arts and mental health workshops driven by methodologies of participatory arts and social change.
+In Leeds until 2022 I ran weekly arts and mental health workshops driven by methodologies of participatory arts and social change.
 I am also interested in radical pedagogies, performance ethnography, co-production and artistic/ learning processes.

 Practice based research